Kiran-G1/AutoCrud/README.md

 # AutoCrud

+> **TL;DR:** Point AutoCrud at your SQL Server instance, and you instantly get a self-documenting REST API for every table—perfect for prototypes, admin portals, or data engineering pipelines.

 ## 📚 Introduction

 **AutoCrud** is a lightweight FastAPI service that **discovers every table in a SQL Server database and exposes fully-featured CRUD (Create / Read / Update / Delete) REST endpoints on the fly—no hand-written routers or models required.**